AssistiveRoboticsUNH/temporal_feature_lfd/README.md

 2. Training of the temporal inference architectures to learn temporal representations from the identified spatial features.
 3. Evaluation of the trained models

-All of the executables can be run with the `--help` flag to pull up a list of legal parameters.
+All executables can be run with the `--help` flag to pull up a list of legal parameters.

 ### Prerequisities